AnalogJ/drawbridge/README.md

             ├── [9]  shard_type: idle, username: aws
             └── [10]  shard_type: live, username: aws

-Enter number of drawbridge config you would like to connect to:
+Enter number of drawbridge config you would like to connect to (1-10):
 ```

 `drawbridge connect` will connect you to the bastion/jump host using a specified Drawbridge config file.
 It'll also add